dataframing/dataframing.github.io/_posts/2017-02-02-twitch-analysis.md

 data <- read_csv("../data/channels.csv")
 ```

+Before any analysis, I'll take a look at the variables provided and scope out which ones I'd like to look into.
 As it turns out, we don't really need some of this information.
-Columns relating to bitrate, broadcaster, audio and video codec, etc. haven't really stood out to me, so I'll filter those out (we can also filter out "channel\_id" because we have "channel\_login" as a more descriptive unique channel identifier).
+Columns relating to bitrate, broadcaster, audio and video codec, etc. haven't really stood out to me and don't really offer much (in my opinion) with respect to analysis interpretability, so I'll filter those out.
+We can also filter out "channel\_id" \-\- kind of like a unique ID assigned to a channel for identification \-\- because we have "channel\_login" as a more descriptive unique channel identifier.

 ``` r
 # Remove a few columns and replace <NA>'s in the mature column.